mrjones-plip/mrjones-medic-scratch/github-howto/readme.md

 ## commit

 * changes are recorded to your clone when you `commit` them
-* changes are shared with others when you `push` your commits to the parent repository where you cloned from
+* changes are shared with others when you `push` your commits to from where you cloned
 * any changes you make can be reverted at any time
 * any changes you do not `push` can not be seen by others